sikaeducation/curriculum/courses/102/standards/apply-version-control/topics/git-intro/README.md

 ## Git Is Complicated

 Git is a really powerful tool that can do much more than this example.
-Unfortunately, that comes with a lot of complexity, and a even "beginner" Git tutorials can get intimidating very quickly.
+Unfortunately, that comes with a lot of complexity, and a even beginner Git tutorials can get intimidating very quickly.
 Fortunately, it's OK to memorize a couple of Git commands to get started.
-It's not necessary to have a clear mental model of how Git works to get started, and you can always go deeper later.
+It's not necessary to have a clear mental model of how Git works to use it and you can always go deeper later.

 ## Git Is Not GitHub